How to connect Batch to Snowflake?

 • Task Name: The unique name of the task in Snowflake.

-• Project & Table: The associated Batch Project Key and the source dynamic table used by the task.
+• Table: The source dynamic table used by the task.

 • Created: The timestamp when the task was created.